Your PCN

 • Other life challenges

-Please request an appointment with a Mental Health Clinician by asking your Primary Care Provider if a referral is right for you.
+Please request an appointment with a mental health clinician by asking your primary care provider if a referral is right for you.

 Should you or your family member need longer-term or more specialized services, other options are reviewed and discussed with you and communicated to the family or nurse practitioner as needed.

-A PCN Registered Nurse (RN) permits your family doctor to get quicker access to comprehensive support for patients, especially those who are frail, elderly, and/or have complex and chronic conditions.
+A PCN registered nurse (RN) permits your family doctor to get quicker access to comprehensive support for patients, especially those who are frail, elderly, and/or have complex and chronic conditions.
 This support enables family doctors to focus on things like building relationships with you as a person and spending more time on difficult diagnostic dilemmas.

-A Registered Nurse works to support your health, including:
+A registered nurse works to support your health, including:

 • Performing comprehensive and focused assessments